selva-dt3/learning-management-system-frontend-264052/lms_frontend/README.md

 New in this update:
 - Admin: Quick-create Lesson form on Admin Dashboard with Supabase Storage uploads (PDF/Video) or external link, resources array, and metadata persisted to lessons table.
 - HR: Assign-by-email form and Performance snapshot embedded in HR Dashboard, using Supabase tables (assignments, progress).
+- Employee: Self dashboard at /employee showing assigned lessons grouped by course, progress bar, and actions to update progress.

 Note: The legacy "Categories" sidebar and "Browse Courses" call-to-action on Home have been removed to simplify navigation.